Risk-Team/CAVAanalytics/README.md

 Now open your favourite browser and type **http://localhost:8888/**.
 You should see a login page: enter the **username "rstudio"** and **password "password"** to login and that's it!
 You can now use CAVAanalytics through Rstudio server.

 #### Windows
+If you are using Windows, you can install the Windows subsystem for Linux [WSL](https://ubuntu.com/wsl).
+Then you can run the above commands.
+Otherwise, you can install Docker Desktop.

 ## Quick example